piyushagarwal08/JU-Notes/RPA.md

 6. Improved built-in configuration & Orchestrator integration
 7. Previous workflows created without REFramework can be easily adapted and deployed in order to use REFramework and the dispatcher / performer model

+## Re-Framework Meetup Learning
+* In Config file, we have got 3 sheets
+    1. Settings ~> Contain data we wish to access such as email,url,username or password
+    2. Constant ~> Something like retry count
+    3. Assets ~>
+* A Config variable is of ```Dictionary (String,Object)```
+* Reframework can be used for multiple input types (queues,datatable,array,list et)

 # UiPath Security Training